canalplus/rx-player/src/core/segment_sinks/README.md

 At its core, it can either rely on a browser-defined `SourceBuffer` Object or can be entirely defined in the code of the RxPlayer.

-A `SegmentBuffer` also keeps an inventory containing the metadata of all segments currently contained in it, with the help of a `SegmentInventory` Object (see corresponding chapter).
+A `SegmentSink` also keeps an inventory containing the metadata of all segments currently contained in it, with the help of a `SegmentInventory` Object (see corresponding chapter).